 If walking is less your thing, try out a surf lesson with the Torquay Surf Academy, enjoy a swim in the ocean or simply watch from the beach.
 If you need a break from the sun, head to the Surf World Museum, where you’ll get to look at old boards and learn cool facts about Australian surf culture.

-When it comes to food and drinks, Torquay restaurants are one of a kind.
+Regarding food and drinks, Torquay restaurants are one of a kind.
 For electric surf-shack vibes, check-out Cafe Moby for brunch.
-Located on Esplanade, they serve up fresh food that is sourced as locally as possible.
+Located on Esplanade, they serve fresh food sourced as locally as possible.
 When it comes to drinks, Blackmans Brewery and Bells Beach Brewing have a great selection of local brews.
-If you’re more a wine lover, Bellbrae Estates is worth the visit as the Great Ocean Road’s only winery.
+If you’re more of a wine lover, Bellbrae Estates is worth the visit as the Great Ocean Road’s only winery.